메인메뉴 바로가기본문으로 바로가기

 the company held an exhibition titled City and Letters at the N/A Gallery in 2019

 Baedal Minjok has developed fonts since 2012.
-To commemorate the release of its eighth font, named Euljiro, the company held an exhibition titled City and Letters at the N/AGallery in 2019.
+To commemorate the release of its eighth font, named Euljiro, the company held an exhibition titled City and Letters at the N/A Gallery in 2019.

 © Woowa Brothers